tecompufiv/custom-text-image-compress/README.md

 ##### Getting the row segments

-1. sequential horizontal search until a black pixel is found
+1. sequential horizontal search until a black pixel is found.
 2. starting from the pixel founded searchs horizontally until it finds a blank pixel row.
-This blank row is the bottom part of the row
+This blank row is the bottom part of the row.
 3. while the step 2 is happening the program finds the left smalles pixel and the right greater pixel.
-4. When step 2 is done, the bounds are saved and the algorithm looks for the next starting pixel row until it reach the end of the image
+4. When step 2 is done, the bounds are saved and the algorithm looks for the next starting pixel row until it reach the end of the image.
 5. segment the original image acording to the segments obtained.
 6. time is saved by stopping the search at the momment a black pixel apears, this redices time searching.

 ##### Getting the char segmentes

-1. Sequential vertical search until a black pixel is found
+1. Sequential vertical search until a black pixel is found.
 2. Starting from the pixel founded searchs vertical until it finds a blank pixel column.
-This blank column is the right part of the char
+This blank column is the right part of the char.
 3. While the step 2 is happening the program finds the top smalles pixel and the bottom greater pixel.
-4. When step 2 is done, the bounds are saved and the algorithm looks for the next starting pixel column until it reach the end of the image
+4. When step 2 is done, the bounds are saved and the algorithm looks for the next starting pixel column until it reach the end of the image.
 5. Segment the original image acording to the segments obtained.
-6. Time is saved by stopping the search at the momment a black pixel apears, this redices time searching
+6. Time is saved by stopping the search at the momment a black pixel apears, this reduces time searching.

 ##### HW function

-1. Creates the binary matrixes with 0 and 1 acording to the binary images
+1. Creates the binary matrixes with 0 and 1 acording to the binary images.
-2. Creates the HW matrix
+2. Creates the HW matrix.
-3. Being H = HW matrix & M the binary matrix & a option scalar sometimes used as S = 1 / len(H)
+3. Being H = HW matrix & M the binary matrix & a option scalar sometimes used as S = 1 / len(H).
-4. for each m in M's: M = H * M * H [* scalar]
+4. for each m in M's: M = H * M * H [* scalar].
-5. for each m in M's: sumColumns(M)
+5. for each m in M's: sumColumns(M).

 ## Additional information

 The code is as specified, it can be improve but this means using non custom functions.

-I would love to see the program running in a more powered machine
+I would love to see the program running in a more powered machine.

 Made by freelancer -josucano on fiverr.